mvz/memory_test_fix/README.md

 In general, Bundler should pick a compatible version for you if you don't specify one in your `Gemfile`.

-That said, the latest version of this gem is compatible with Rails 5.0 and 5.1.
+That said, the latest version of this gem is compatible with Rails 5.0, 5.1 and upcoming 5.2.
 If you're still on Rails 4, you can use version 1.3.0.
 Unfortunately, the hard requirement of Ruby 2.2 or above for Rails 5 means `memory_test_fix` cannot support Rails 4 and 5 at the same time.